DenoSaurabh/code-challenge/README.md

 If you find time, it'd be great to see this implemented:

 - Unit tests
-- Be creative and surprises us, if you have a cool idea to implement go for it.
+- Be creative and surprise us, if you have a cool idea to implement go for it.

 # What are we looking for?